Cuba Nature & Culture Expedition

 Today, there will be 2 opportunities to snorkel the park's coral reefs, before and after lunch.
 Take a boat out to one of the deeper reefs or explore the area around the resort's beach.
 Tonight will be an optional opportunity to visit the nesting beach to look for green turtles (and occasionally loggerheads) with an earlier return to the hotel to get enough sleep for an early departure the next day.

 DAY 6: RETURN TO HAVANA

 After breakfast, there will be time for one more excursion into the park to explore the reefs.
 We will then board the bus to return to Havana, stopping for lunch along the way.
-The group will have time explore the some of the city's great museums that afternoon.
 Dinner this evening will be on your own (cost not included) to choose from the many wonderful options and then head out to see live Cuban music (entrance fees not included).
 Overnight at the Hotel Presidente (2 nights).

 DAY 7: HAVANA EXPLORATION

 After a buffet breakfast at the hotel, board the bus and head out of town to visit the former home of Ernest Hemingway.
 Next you'll visit El Divino, a unique organic farm and community outreach program, where you'll also eat lunch.
 In the late afternoon, we will be treated to a private rooftop concert by Grupo Mezcla to learn about different genres of music in Cuba today with world class musicians.
 Dinner will be at La Casa, a wonderful third-generation paladar for a multi-course meal.
 Head out on the town for more music after dinner or head back to the hotel to rest up for the trip home.

 Extend your stay or get a shuttle to the airport in time for your connecting flight home.
 Take your memories, pictures, and souvenirs home with you to remember this unique adventure.